|

 a middle aged couple to take them half way accross the world just to find a better life for their children.
 This picture was

 given to Rick by the chief of the immigration museum, Carrie Smith, at pier 21 in Halifax, Nova Scotia.
+This

 is the pictures of the Wassing family arriving in Winnipeg, Manitoba.
 June 28, 1951.
 You can't see Pat, behind Harko sitting